shiinamiyuki/miyuki-renderer/README.md

 ## Current Progress

-Available algorithms: path tracing, bidirectional path tracing (default), PSSMLT and multiplexed MLT.
+Available algorithms: path tracing, bidirectional path tracing (default),  and multiplexed MLT.
 BDPT is good at most scenes and converge to a nice results quickly.
 MLT is also a great solution which, for some scenes, delivers ultra fast convergence.

 Available materials: lambertian, oren-nayar, microfacet glossy reflection, mirror